yushundong/yushundong.github.io/_pages/about.md

 * Sept.
 2024: One paper accepted by EMNLP.
 * Aug.
 2024: We are preparing for seminar series [Student Seminars @FSU](https://cs-fsu.github.io/seminars.html).
 Contact us to present!
 * Aug.
 2024: New position started  in the [Department of Computer Science at Florida State University](https://www.cs.fsu.edu/department/faculty/).
-* Jun.
-2024: Dissertation defense passed.
-* May 2024: Two papers accepted by SIGKDD.
-* May 2024: One paper accepted by ACL.
-* May 2024: One paper accepted by ICML.
-* Mar.
-2024: One paper accepted by TheWebConf.
-* Jan.
-2024: One paper accepted by PAKDD.
-* Jan.
-2024: One paper accepted by ICLR.